ow2-proactive/scheduling-abstraction-layer/README.md

 ## Introduction

-SAL is a project developed under the Morphemic project, part of the EU's Horizon 2020 initiative.
+SAL is a project initially developed under the Morphemic project, part of the EU's Horizon 2020 initiative.
+Its development continued through the Nebulous EU project, part of Horizon Europe inititative.
 It offers an abstraction layer on top of the ProActive Scheduler & Resource Manager, making it easier for users to interact with the scheduler and take advantage of its features.
+Seamlessly supporting REST calls and direct communication with the Proactive API, SAL empowers users to harness the scheduler's capabilities.
 Whether you want to use SAL as a microservice or deploy it as a Docker container, this repository provides the necessary resources to get you started.

 ## Installation